edge-cloud/www.edge-cloud.net/_posts/2013-07-18-terminating-a-6in4-tunnel-on-an-arista-switch.md

 ---
 In a [previous post](https://www.edge-cloud.net/2013/06/24/network-troubleshooting-via-arista-eos-shell/ "Network troubleshooting via Arista EOS shell") I have shown that <a href="https://www.arista.com/en/" target="_blank">Arista switches</a> feature a full fledged Linux system underneath the CLI that is accessible to network administrators via the EOS shell.

-Let&#8217;s use this Linux capability to do something out of the box: Terminate a 6in4 tunnel on an Arista switch to provide IPv6 access.
+Let's use this Linux capability to do something out of the box: Terminate a 6in4 tunnel on an Arista switch to provide IPv6 access.

 Via the CLI this is not possible as Arista does not support 6in4 tunnel in EOS.
-Therefore let&#8217;s use the Linux-based EOS shell.
+Therefore let's use the Linux-based EOS shell.

 Please keep in mind that the tunnel termination will be handled by the control plane in software and not in hardware.
-Thus don&#8217;t expect any miracles with regards to throughput.
+Thus don't expect any miracles with regards to throughput.

 ### Getting the 6in4 tunnel

 Next we need a service provider delivering us the termination or such a tunnel.
-The easiest way to achieve this is via Hurricane Electric&#8217;s <a href="https://tunnelbroker.net/" target="_blank">Tunnelbroker service</a>.
+The easiest way to achieve this is via Hurricane Electric's <a href="https://tunnelbroker.net/" target="_blank">Tunnelbroker service</a>.
 Within a few minutes you get a 6in4 tunnel this way.
 Figure 1 shows an example of the details for a 6in4 tunnel provided by Hurricane Electric.